 Because of this, the cold winter months of January and February weren’t even named or numbered.
 After December, days would go by unidentified until March 1.
 Obviously this is no longer the case.
 It was changed when the world switched over to the Gregorian or twelve month format calendar in 450 BCE.

-On the February 2021 Calendar, Valentine’s Day will fall on Sunday, February 14.
-Many will most likely be excited by the idea that Valentine’s Day will fall on a Sunday this year.
+Valentine’s Day will fall on Tuesday, February 14.
+Many will most likely be excited by the idea that Valentine’s Day will fall on a Tuesday this year.
 This is because traditionally Valentine’s Day is the day that you celebrate love.
-Whether this be with your girlfriend, boyfriend, fiance, or spouse, it is customary on this day to give one another flowers, a card, chocolates and/or go out to eat in order to celebrate your love for one another.
+Whether this be with your girlfriend, boyfriend, fiance, or spouse, it is customary on this day to give one another flowers, a card, chocolates and go out to eat in order to celebrate your love for one another.
 Certain couples may even feel it’s appropriate to gift jewelry or lingerie to one another as well.

 Most basically, there is no one “way” to celebrate Valentine’s Day.
 The lavishness of the holiday usually varies from couple to couple, with some couples even deciding it’s not a necessary holiday to celebrate.
 In recent year, thanks to the popular TV show Parks and Recreation, the idea of GALentine’s Day has been popularized.
 This idea proposes that Valentine’s Day is a great day for single women friends to gather together and find a reason to celebrate even if they do not have a significant other.